nermalcat69/gitpod/src/content/docs/configure/projects/prebuilds.md

           npm start
 ```

-**Caption:** The above example `.gitpod.yml` will runs `npm install` in the Prebuild, and `npm start` when the workspace starts.

-1. **The `before` task [reference](/docs/references/gitpod-yml#tasksnbefore)** - A task executed on every workspace start.
-2. **The `init` task [reference](/docs/references/gitpod-yml#tasksninit)** - Executed only once, either in the Prebuild if Prebuilds are enabled, or on the workspace start if Prebuilds are disabled.
+### Enabling prebuilds

-When a Prebuild runs successfully, you will see the following message in your workspace terminal output:
+When a Prebuild ran successfully, you will see the following in your workspace output:

 ```txt
 🤙 This task ran as a workspace prebuild
 ```

-The `command` task is not executed in Prebuilds as it's presumed to be long-running, e.g. starting a long-running web server.

-1. Define an `init` or `before` [task](https://www.gitpod.io/docs/configure/workspaces/tasks) in your repository [gitpod.yml](https://www.gitpod.io/docs/references/gitpod-yml).
-2. Validate the change by running `gp validate --prebuild`
-3. Create a [Project](/docs/configure/projects) for the repository.
-4. Enable Prebuilds in the project settings.
-5. Start a workspace based on the project.

 Since prebuilds are included in all our metered [pay-as-you-go](https://www.gitpod.io/docs/configure/billing) plans, configuring prebuild settings in your project should help with managing prebuild usage.